$28/day per dog || $15/day per cat

 How big does my dog need to be to qualify for the giant dog kennel and rate?

 While weight is a factor, we look at the length of each dog to determine if they can comfortably and fully turn around in their kennel space.
 Your dog qualifies when we physically cannot board them in our single accommodations which is ultimately determined by management here at Creature Comforts.
 We strive for the comfort and safety of all our animals here, so rest assured we will not cramp your pup in something too small for them.
 Unsure if your dog qualifies?
-We would love to set up some day boarding or an overnight to find out!
+We would love to set up an overnight stay to find out!